 Confused by the difference between Google Analytics and Google Search Console?
-Find out 7 difference between the two from a blogger's perspective.
+Find out 7 differences between the two from a blogger's perspective.

-Have you ever wondered what the difference is between Google Analytics and Google Search Console?
+Have you ever wondered what the differences are between Google Analytics and Google Search Console?
 It can be confusing, especially for new bloggers.

-In this post, I share 7 difference between the two from a blogger's perspective.
+In this post, I share 7 differences between the two from a blogger's perspective.

 1. How your visitors interact with your blog vs. how Google's search engine interacts with your blog